New York Jets: Leon Hess

 Leon Hess became well known for his Hess Corporation gas stations; however, he also played an instrumental part in the development of the Jets during his tenure as co-owner and eventual sole owner.
 Hess had often fought for improvements while the team was a tenant at Shea Stadium but generally stayed away from football operations, allowing his coaches and general manager to make football-related decisions.

 Becoming the team's majority stockholder in 1973, Hess bought Philip H. Iselin's share upon his death in 1976 after which only two of Hess' partners remained, Townsend Martin and Helen Dillon, who had inherited the stake from her father Donald Lillis, upon his death.
 Hess began to buy out the remaining partners in 1981 when he bought Martin's 25% stake for $5 million.
 Hess bought Dillon's stake three years later for another $5 million, acquiring sole control of the team.

 Hess had a passion for his team and took losses hard.
-In 1995, following a mediocre 6–10 season under Pete Carroll, despite generally shying away from football operations, Hess announced "I'm 80 years old, I want results now" during a conference in which Rich Kotite was introduced as the team's new coach.
+In 1995, after a mediocre 6–10 season under Pete Carroll, despite generally shying away from football operations, Hess said, "I'm 80 years old, I want results now" during a press conference in which Rich Kotite was introduced as the team's new coach.
 After two unsuccessful years with Kotite, Hess heavily involved himself in hiring Bill Parcells in hopes to see his team again reach the Super Bowl.
 He did not live to see his dream realized, dying on May 7, 1999.

 Woody Johnson

-With the team for sale, two potential buyers were found in Cablevision and philanthropist Woody Johnson whose grandfather, Robert Wood Johnson II, expanded Johnson & Johnson.
+With the team for sale, two potential buyers were found in Cablevision and billionaire heir Woody Johnson, whose grandfather Robert Wood Johnson II was a member of the family that founded Johnson & Johnson.
 Johnson was unknown among the other NFL owners at the time of his $635 million purchase of the franchise.
-However, Johnson had a passion for sports according to former Knicks general manager Ernie Grunfeld and desired to own his own team.
-Johnson has been considered to be an enabler who wants the best from his employees.
+However, Johnson had a passion for sports, according to former Knicks general manager Ernie Grunfeld and desired to own his own team.
+Johnson has been described as an enabler who wants the best from his employees.

-Much like Hess, Johnson left many of the football related decisions up to his management team and tended to avoid the spotlight.
+Much like Hess, Johnson left many of the football-related decisions up to his management team and tended to avoid the spotlight.
 However, upon hiring head coach Rex Ryan, Johnson had an increased presence as he molded the Jets into his team.

 Christopher Johnson

-In 2017, Woody Johnson was appointed by President Donald Trump as the United States Ambassador to the United Kingdom.
+In 2017, Woody Johnson was nominated by President Donald Trump as the United States Ambassador to the United Kingdom.
 Once his post was confirmed, his brother Christopher Johnson became a co-owner and took over the day-to-day operations for the team, including personnel decisions.
 Woody Johnson's term as ambassador ended in 2021, and he took over ownership duties from Christopher.